m88i/nexus-operator/CONTRIBUTING.md

 All mutating (including default values) and validating logic lives in our admission webhooks, which are not in place when the e2e suite runs.
 Because of that, no changes or checks are performed against Nexus CRs being reconciled.
 Be sure to always write tests which use valid Nexus resources.

+In the future, after we migrate to operator-sdk v1.3.0 and kubebuilder plugin v3, scaffolding will create a separate suite for testing the webhooks.